TC-piRatecat-2018/Website/_pages/agenda.md

 permalink: /agenda/
 ---
 _9:00 am - 9:45 am_
-Round table introductions of all participants and instructors.
+_Meet in room SMSU 294 for the first half of the workshop_ Round table introductions of all participants and instructors.
 Review workshop agenda.

 _9:45 am - 10:15 am_